Jeli04/DividedWeFallV2/README.md

 # DividedWeFallV2
-Our Hackathon project, Divided We Fall, but recreated through a Chrome extension
+Divided We Fall, but recreated through a Chrome extension